lrnv/cv/README.md

 Features:
 - The modernCV template was manually modified to feat my needs.
+- Especially automatic formating of references 'correctly'.
-- the plainurlrev;bst file was also manually modified
+- the plainurlrev.bst file was also manually modified
 - The bib management and counting of references is automatic, ran through github action
 - The gitinfo2 script is also ran directly from github actions.
+- The github action releases the pdf file for everyone to look at: the link is always updated.

 Some sources that inspired me :
 - https://github.com/Qkessler/cv for evenutally making automatic releases of the cv.